Skip to content

 • As profile blend confidence grows: learned behavior gradually takes over

-• Controlled contribution ramps with profile blend confidence
+• Managed-device contribution ramps with profile blend confidence

 4b) Budget confidence (UI-facing)

 Budget confidence is a backtested forecast-skill score computed from the last 30 complete local days (excluding today and days overlapping unreliable periods).
-This is the value shown in the Budget tab.
+This is the value shown on the Budget page.

 It has two components: